-Information technology has been accompanied by its offspring-technologies such as flexible production and flexible automation technologies, and by the other new, pervasive generic technologies such as advanced material technologies based on the improvements in material sciences, and new biotechnology based on comprehensive developments in molecular biology, genetics and biochemistry.
+Information technology has been accompanied by its offspring-technologies such as flexible production and flexible automation technologies, and by the other new, pervasive generic technologies such as advanced material technologies, and new biotechnology based on comprehensive developments in molecular biology, genetics and biochemistry.
 And, it is expected that new biotechnology, particularly, genetic engineering, is likely to play a key role in the 21st Century, that is comparable to the role of information technology of today.

 Radical changes in the technology basis of labour process (it can be red as 'Fordist labour process') are leading to radical changes in the pattern of mass production, which is the dominant perception of production system in market economies.
-The changes in the Fordist labour process, which started in Japan's automobile and electronic industry and then spread to all market economies and, nearly, all industrial sectors, are so comprehensive it has been argued that the Fordist labour process, and, thereby, the production system based on it, are evolving into new ones.
+The changes in the Fordist labour process are so comprehensive it has been argued that the Fordist labour process, and, thereby, the production system based on it, are evolving into new ones 1.

 In addition to the changes in technology basis of the production and labour process, the technology content of this process and the products is increasing gradually.
 Technology has become a productive power substituting muscular power completely and brain power to some extent.
 It is also changing the nature of all production forces including raw materials and means of production.
-Therefore its relative importance among the forces of production is increasing gradually.
+Therefore, its relative importance among the forces of production is increasing gradually.